Gravitational focusing effects on streaming dark matter as a new detection concept: Results - Discussion

-Finally, we also wish to stress that the present first simulation results with a streaming DM component applies in principle to DM searches for any other DM constituent to be invented.
-Also, should a DM particle be identified, one can use the same study presented here to eventually derive the fine structure of the DM distribution in our galaxy going eventually back to cosmological times.
-Our results show that transient GPDE regions of high density around the Earth (dubbed “hairs”) would form only if the streaming nature of DM is true, compared to the smooth SHM configuration.
-The simulation tools developed in this work can be adapted to any kind of dark matter particle, since they all couple gravitationally. \footnote{The simulation code can be provided to interested researchers upon request. }
+Furthermore, we wish to stress that the simulation tools developed in this work can accommodate any DM particle. \footnote{The simulation code can be provided to interested researchers upon reasonable time request. } Finally, should a DM particle be identified, one can use the same study presented here to eventually derive the properties of the DM distribution in our Galaxy.
+Our results show that transient DE regions of high density around the Earth would form only if the streaming nature of DM is true.